pl3onasm/AADS/algorithms/divide-and-conquer/quickselect/README.md

 ## ${\color{rosybrown}\text{Problem}}$

 Given an array of numbers, find the $k$-th order statistic, i.e. the $k$-th smallest element.
-In other words, find the element that would be at index $k$ if the array were sorted.
-For example, given the array $[3, 1, 4, 2, 5]$ and $k = 3$, the third smallest element is 3.
+In other words, find the element that would be at index $k - 1$ if the array were sorted.
+For example, given the array $[5, 1, 4, 2, 3]$ and $k = 3$, the third smallest element is $3$ at index $2$ if the array were sorted in increasing order.

 ## ${\color{darkseagreen}\text{Solution in expected}}$ ${\color{darkseagreen}\text{linear time}}$

-The name quickselect is derived from the fact that it uses the same partitioning scheme as the quicksort algorithm in order to select the $k$-th smallest element.
-The key idea is that it is not necessary to sort the entire array, but only to recursively partition the input array around a randomly picked pivot until the pivot is the $k$-th smallest element.
+The name quickselect is derived from the fact that it uses the same partitioning procedure as the [quicksort algorithm](https://github.com/pl3onasm/CLRS/tree/main/algorithms/sorting/quick-sort) in order to select the $k$-th smallest element.
+The key idea is that it is not necessary to sort the entire input array, but only to recursively partition the array around a randomly picked pivot until the pivot is the $k$-th smallest element.

 At each recursive step, the array is partitioned around a pivot element such that all elements to the left of the pivot are smaller and all elements to the right are larger.
 As we are looking for the $k$-th smallest element, the number $i$ of elements less than or equal to the pivot is compared to $k$ at each step.
 If they are equal, the pivot is the $k$-th smallest element and the algorithm terminates.
 If $k$ is smaller, the algorithm is recursively called on the right subarray.
 If $k$ is larger, this index is updated to be relative to the left subarray, since $i$ elements were found to be smaller and are removed from the left subarray on which the algorithm is recursively called.